Child Custody and Deployment

 What is a Family Care Plan?

-In cases where there is a custody order in place, a Family Care Plan for Caregivers may be created to lay out guidelines for the child's caregiver.
+In cases where there is a custody order in place, a may be created to lay out guidelines for the child's caregiver.

 What is legal decision-making?